KiranNijjer/KiranNijjer/README.md

 -  Surgery
 -  Gastroenterology

-Passionate about using technology to improve diagnostics, patient outcomes, and advance healthcare equity—especially for underserved communities.
+Passionate about using technology to improve diagnostics, patient outcomes, and advance healthcare for underserved communities.

 Languages: Python, Java, JavaScript, C++